Thursday, November 5, 2020 · 16 min read

 ESSEBI S.r.l. has been operating in the monitoring sector for almost thirty years.
 They chose reliability and have turned to Dewesoft.
 Dewesoft did not have a product that would meet the specific market needs available at the time.
 But it has promptly launched a targeted development starting from similar solutions, which were already extensively tested on the market.

 Since 1992 ESSEBI has been operating mainly in the structural engineering services sector.
-The company’s specific competence is the implementation of static or dynamic monitoring systems on both civil structures and architectural works, but also the performance of general non-destructive testing and diagnostic activities on artifacts in reinforced and prestressed concrete, steel, masonry, and wood.
+The company’s specific competence is the implementation of static or dynamic monitoring systems on both civil structures and architectural works, but also the performance of general non-destructive testing and diagnostic activities on artefacts in reinforced and prestressed concrete, steel, masonry, and wood.

 At the end of 2017, ESSEBI was involved in the construction of dynamic monitoring systems on four motorway overpasses in Emilia Romagna.
-The design company LA SIA, in turn, appointed by SITE (a telephone, and electrical system company, assigned by Autostrade per l'Italia ASPI) the leading European concessionaire for toll motorway construction and management.
+The design company LA SIA, in turn, was appointed by SITE (a telephone, and electrical system company, assigned by Autostrade per l'Italia ASPI) the leading European concessionaire for toll motorway construction and management.

 The first of them was the overpass bridge in Val d'Enza, on the A1 highway.
 This was considered a pilot plant and was required to be built with extreme urgency.
 ESSEBI was forced to turn to those on the market who boasted equipment suitable for monitoring purposes.
 Especially at decidedly competitive prices, capable of complying with the tight budget made available.